“Perimenopause is not an illness. It’s a life stage.” - Gwen Floyd, CEO Wile

 Wile perimenopausal line is a series of daily capsules that can work together or separately to meet your needs, from pre-peri through menopause (with some benefits even after, but that’s another subject).

 The best supplements for perimenopause include natural phytoestrogens, estrogen-mimicking compounds naturally occurring in plants, rather than synthetic hormones.
-Estrogen levels are critical to emotional and hormonal well-being, and that’s why our go-to is 40+ Hormonal Wellness support.
+Estrogen levels are critical to emotional and hormonal well-being, and that’s why our go-to is our Perimenopause Support supplement.

 Here’s how it works: